plainionist/Plainion/src/Foundation/Plainion.Core/Logging/ReadMe.md

 - ConsoleLoggingSink : logs all messages to the System.Console
 - FileLoggingSink: logs all messages to the given file

+Usually the default LogLevel should be adjusted according to the needs of the application (default is LogLevel.Warning).

 # Extending the framework